kubernetes-sigs/azuredisk-csi-driver/docs/csi-dev.md

 ## How to test CSI driver in a Kubernetes cluster

- - Build continer image and push image to dockerhub
+ - Build driver image and push image to dockerhub
 ```
 # run `docker login` first
 export REGISTRY=<dockerhub-alias>